BaldissaraMatheus/Tasks.md/README.md

   baldissaramatheus/tasks.md
 ```
 ## 🎨 Customize
 All CSS files are available in the public stylesheets directory, which can be mounted as a docker volume.
 It already comes with 3 color themes: [Adwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/named-colors.html), [Nord](https://www.nordtheme.com/) and [Catppuccin](https://github.com/catppuccin/catppuccin).
-To use them, open the file `/stylesheets/index.css` and change the second line to the path of the color theme you want (they are located under `/stylesheets/color-themes`).
+To use them, open the file `/stylesheets/index.css` and change the second line to the path of the color theme you want, you can find them under `/stylesheets/color-themes`.

 ## 💻 Technology stack
 With the goal of have a good mix of performance and maintainability, the application was built [SolidJS](https://github.com/solidjs/solid) and [Koa](https://github.com/koajs/koa).
 It also uses [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor) for text editing and [serve-static](https://github.com/expressjs/serve-static) for serving the css files as-is.